Date: 14 January 2014. Pelican Visits Algae.

 And yes, Algae was christened by the

 pelican.
-That's why I have lots of work rags around -- for those little
+That is why I have lots of work rags around -- for these little

 (and not so little) messes!